haoto/imdb-backup/README.rst

 Pre-packaged version is available on the Chrome Web Store: https://chrome.google.com/webstore/detail/imdb-message-board-backup/dlmmknfhboinpfmdiennbilgeibodabk

-To back up your IMDb message board posts, navigate to your IMDb profile page, then click the extension icon and wait.
+To back up your IMDb message board posts, navigate to your IMDb profile page, then click the extension icon.
+You'll be prompted to download an HTML file When the extension finishes crawling.

-DO NOT interact with Chrome until downloading completes.
-(I'm sure this is easy to fix but I'm shit at Javascript and this is my first Chrome extension.
-Sorry.)

 Taking Over The Project
 -----------------------